raihanmahmudiut/progressBar/README.md

 The ProgressBar project is a React component that provides a customizable progress bar with milestone markers.
 It is built using React and Chakra UI for styling.

+`Note`: If you prefer to use your own styles and framework, you can switch to the raw-css-version branch.

 ## Features

 - **Dynamic Progress Bar**: The progress bar adjusts its width based on the current progress.